Trusted WordPress tutorials, when you need them most.

 However, as your website grows, you also need to estimate how much data it will upload each month.

-The easiest way to calculate this is by monitoring the total installation size each month and noticing the difference from the one before.
+The easiest way to calculate this is to monitor the total installation size each month and notice the difference from the previous month.

-For instance, if your total installation size was 1.0 GB last month, and this month it is 1.4 GB, then you uploaded 0.4 GB or 400 MB of data.
+For instance, if your total installation size was 1.0 GB last month and 1.4 GB this month, then you uploaded 0.4 GB or 400 MB of data.

-We recommend choosing a web server that has at least 3 times the storage your website currently uses.
+We recommend choosing a web server with at least three times the storage your website currently uses.

-Now that you have calculated the web server size you need, you can shop around for web hosting services to meet your requirements.
+Now that you have calculated the web server size you need, you can find web hosting services that meet your requirements.

 Shared Hosting Web Server Sizes